FINTECH BRANDS

 • Features will change

-• Tactical benefits will optimise
+• Customer benefits will evolve

 • Segments will move

-• Pricing will get “learned” the hard way
+• Pricing will get learned the hard way